escape-software/VirginMedia/README.md

 Open Package Manager Console in Visual Studio.

-Change the Default Project to ProductSales.Infrastructure
+In the Console, change the Default Project to ProductSales.Infrastructure

 At the command prompt enter the Migrations command: update-database 20240719115455_Initial -context ProductSalesDbContext

-Note: Alternatively you can run the following SQL script directly on the ProductSales database to create the required supporting ProductSales DB tables. \ProductSales.Infrastructure\Scripts\ProductSalesCreation.sql
+Note: Alternatively you can run the following SQL script directly on the ProductSales database to create the required supporting ProductSales DB tables.
+\ProductSales.Infrastructure\Scripts\ProductSalesCreation.sql

-After Migrations has successfully updated the database (or the ProductSalesCreation script was executed successfully) run the following script on ProductSales DB to insert the default supporting data (countries, segments, discounts and products). \ProductSales.Infrastructure\Scripts\ProductSalesInsertData.sql
+After Migrations has successfully updated the database (or the ProductSalesCreation script was executed successfully) run the following script on ProductSales DB to insert the default supporting data (countries, segments, discounts and products).
+\ProductSales.Infrastructure\Scripts\ProductSalesInsertData.sql

+Set BlazorWebApp as the startup project in Visual Studio.

 The ProductSales solution should now be ready to run in Visual Studio.

 Running ProductSales
 --------------------
-After completing the installation process set BlazorWebApp as the startup project in Visual Studio and run that project using the https launch profile.
+After completing the installation process debug run BlazorWebApp (startup project) in Visual Studio using the https launch profile.

 Open a Browser window and enter the application URL of https://localhost:7228 to access the Blazor Web App.